d8ahazard/Phlex/readme.md

 # **README**

-This version of Phlex is no longer under development, and only critical fixes and changes will be issued.

-Development has continued on the /beta branch, but mind you, this is in *active development*.
+This branch of Flex TV this is in *active development*.

 All code and features in the /beta branch are subject to change, so please refrain from submitting issues regarding anything you find there.
 It's more of a reference or sneak peek, and not a finished product.